-As with the current legal services agreement, work will be authorized under the proposed contract only when authorized by a written Request for Services (RFS) signed by the Executive Director.
-RFS will typically have authorized budgets between \$150,000 and \$250,000 each; the full \$4 million contract budget will not be authorized at the beginning of the contract.
-SMW's proposed hourly rates were less than the hourly rates of any other proposer, and the hourly rates will remain frozen for the first three years of the agreement.
-If requesting a rate increase after the initial three year period, SMW will have to justify the request by demonstrating increased cost of living or increased cost of doing business.
+As with the current legal services agreements, work will be authorized under the proposed contracts only when authorized by a written Request for Services (RFS) signed by the Executive Director.
+RFS will typically have authorized budgets between \$50,000 and \$250,000 each; the maximum amount of compensation for the bench of firms will not be assigned or authorized at the beginning of the contract.
+The proposed hourly rates for each of the firms were competitive in the area that they were being considered for and each firm has offered a discount on their usual rates to TJPA.
+If any of the firms request a rate increase after the initial period, they will have to justify the request by demonstrating increased cost of living or increased cost of doing business.